 - Both the respondent and the complainant shall submit the names of all witnesses who shall appear, along with signed statements from these witnesses of the testimony they will provide, and other evidence both intended to introduce to the vice president of student affairs and dean of students or designee no less than 48 hours (excluding weekends) prior to the hearing.
 The opposing parties shall receive this information prior to the hearing.
 The judicial/student conduct body may limit the number of witnesses for such reasons as redundancy and relevancy.

 - The respondent and the complainant are responsible for ensuring their witnesses appear at the appropriate date, time, and place of the hearing.
 Failure to appear on official request to give testimony before a judicial/student conduct body of the College, or failure to give testimony or truthful testimony before such a body is a violation of the Student Conduct Code and may result in judicial/student conduct action.

 - The complainant, the respondent, and their advisors, if any, shall be allowed to attend the entire hearing at which information is presented (excluding deliberations).
 Witnesses will provide information to and answer questions relevant to the incident from the judicial/ student conduct body.

-- The complainant and the respondent have the right to be assisted by any advisor they choose who is a member of the College community.
-The advisor may not be an attorney or non-college personnel.
+- The complainant and the respondent have the right to be assisted by any advisor they choose (generally a member of the College community).
 The complainant and/or the respondent is responsible for presenting his or her own case and, therefore, advisors are not permitted to speak or to participate directly in any hearing before a judicial/student conduct body

 - Pertinent records, exhibits, and written and audio statements/files may be accepted as evidence for consideration by a judicial/student conduct body at the discretion of the chairperson.